-Your loft should be insulated to prevent heat leaking out through the roof, saving you money on your energy bills.
+Your loft should be insulated to prevent heat from leaking out through the roof, saving you money on your energy bills.
 This will normally be material packed between the rafters, but the problem, especially with older houses, is that recommended insulation depth has changed radically over the years.

 Today, the recommendation is for 270mm of insulation, and if you have less it makes sense to add to the current depth.
 Because older houses weren’t built with this in mind, though, the insulation is likely to come up above the rafters.
-Trying to compress the insulation under the boards can disrupt air-flow and possibly damage water pipes and electricity cables.
+Trying to compress the insulation under the boards can disrupt air flow and possibly damage water pipes and electricity cables.

 There are various solutions, but the best is to have a raised floor, such as the LoftZoneTM StoreFloor system.
 This allows the boarding to sit well above the joists, allowing the insulation room to breathe beneath it.